33 employee statistics you need to know in 2023

 While working from home has the benefit of flexibility, many employees find themselves working longer hours to meet customer, manager, and personal expectations.
 With technology making employees accessible 24/7, boundaries between work and personal life have virtually disappeared.
 This lack of separation can lead to increased work stress and eventually burnout.
 To combat the challenges of working from home, employers need to focus on improving working conditions to emphasise work-life balance.

-Over-stressed employees are costly to your organisation.
+Over-stressed employees are costly to your organization.
 Not only does their performance suffer, but they are also less likely to show up and stay invested in their role.
 Given how much burnout can cost your company, it’s worth it to invest in updating your employee experience and retention strategies to meet the changing needs of your workforce.

 Reducing workplace stress is the number one way to decrease the likelihood of burnout.
 In the UK, workplace stress is the most common challenge employed adults face.
 Reducing this can help boost overall health and wellbeing of employees in general.
 To learn how to take a more holistic approach to employee support, check out these 9 answers on dealing with mental health in your company.

-Employee needs are changing, and with that comes an urge for organisations to rethink employee compensation.
+Employee needs are changing, and with that comes an urge for organizations to rethink employee compensation.
 In a survey on mental health, employees indicated flexibility in working hours as the biggest factor in relieving stress.
 Encouraging time off and offering mental health days were tied for second and third at 43%.
 Collecting employee feedback and encouraging communication through your social intranet platform can help you identify how you can better provide support.

 The modern workplace comes with a lot of distractions, both in the office and at home.
 It’s no wonder that of 2,000 workers in the UK, less than one-third felt productive over the course of an entire day.
 Much of the time was spent surfing social media and news websites, making food and drink, and chatting with colleagues.
 While some of these distractions are necessary to cultivate a healthy work environment, many employees struggle to return to the task at hand.

 Distractions can add up to hours lost in a work day.
 According to a HubSpot survey, employees estimate they spend about 23% of their workday on distractions.
-This is often linked to disorganised communication and hours spent in the email inbox.
-To help combat this, organisations need to streamline communication in a way that allows employees to work as efficiently as possible.
+This is often linked to disorganized communication and hours spent in the email inbox.
+To help combat this, organizations need to streamline communication in a way that allows employees to work as efficiently as possible.
 Read more on how intranets can help increase productivity in your company.

 As we already discussed, engaged employees often lead to more productive employees.
 This is because engaged employees are more invested in what they’re doing and end up putting more effort into their role.
 The right engagement strategy can help employees avoid distractions and increase productivity.